“Seated Nude” by Amedeo Modigliani

 The several dozen nudes that Modigliani painted between 1916 and 1919 constitute many of his best-known works.
-This series of nudes was commissioned by Modigliani’s dealer and friend, who lent Modigliani the use of his apartment, supplied models, painting materials and paid him for his work.
-The paintings from this arrangement were therefore different from his previous depictions of friends and lovers in that they were funded by Zborowski, his art dealer, either for his own collection or with an eye to their commercial potential.
+Modigliani’s dealer and friend commissioned this series of nudes and lent Modigliani the use of his apartment, supplied models, painting materials and paid him for his work.
+The paintings from this arrangement were different from his earlier depictions of friends and lovers in that they were funded by Zborowski, his art dealer, either for his collection or with an eye to their commercial potential.

 The nude, which depicts an anonymous model, is one of a series of nude artworks that caused a scandal when they were first exhibited at the Modigliani’s only solo show in Paris in 1917.
 A crowd formed outside the gallery window, where one of the nudes was openly on display and police demanded the immediate closure of the exhibition.
 Ultimately, Modigliani’s nudes reaffirm and reinvigorate the nude as a subject of modernist art.